ualsg/ualsg.netlify.app/content/authors/angel-bao/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Researchers and Students
+# - Graduate Researchers and Students
+- People
 ---

 Angel is currently completing her BSc in Cognitive Systems and minor of Urban Studies at the University of British Columbia.